(Image Credit: Google Creative Commons)

 For someone with dementia, a photo book of memories, digital photo frame, or photo cushion are thoughtful ideas.
 Soft blankets made into dementia blankets (sew on buttons, ribbons, zips, jingle bells and Velcro) provide both comfort and warmth plus relief to agitated hands.

-Adult colouring is huge at present and seen as both therapy and brain-stimulating.
+Adult colouring is currently popular and seen as both therapeutic and brain-stimulating.
 For someone with dementia, Aqua Paints are enjoyable and rewarding. www.active-minds.co.uk/ I had fun testing them!

 Music, music and more music!
 Buy an MP3 and record all the music someone with dementia likes.
 I have seen the magic of music for someone with dementia, from agitated to calm and toe-tapping in a matter of notes.
 Big headphones are more comfortable and better with hearing aids.

-Soft pyjamas are ideal for both men and women.
-Feeling nice and keeping them warm in bed.
-For someone in a care home, you can never have too many pyjamas.
+Soft pyjamas are ideal for both men and women; they’re comfortable and keep people warm in bed.
+For anyone in a care home, you can never have too many pyjamas or nightdresses.

 Socks!
-Who doesn’t appreciate a really nice pair?
-For anyone with swollen ankles, Cosyfeet sell socks which fit comfortably, wash well and last.
+Who doesn’t appreciate a nice pair?
+For people with swollen legs both Amazon and Cosyfeet sell socks that fit comfortably, wash well and last.
 Slippers?
-Check your loved one’s slippers, do they still fit well?
+Check your loved one’s slippers.
+Do they still fit well?
 Sloppy slippers are one of the main trip hazards leading to falls.

 A high visibility vest for mobility scooter users, carbon monoxide monitors, smoke alarms, a GPS tracker for someone with dementia, really useful ideas.